-If anyone has further comments on this, or disagrees with any of the interpretation, please pass forward your comments to Dr Emma Wells (emma@wellsmarine.org) or Dr Clare Scanlan (clare.scanlan@sepa.org.uk).
+If anyone has further comments on this, or disagrees with any of the interpretation, please pass forward your comments to Dr Emma Wells (emma@wellsmarine.org).
 This ring test is continually being refined to ensure it provides the best opportunity to test macroalgae identification skills so all suggestions and comments are welcomed.